scriptnull/vishnubharathi.codes/source/_posts/my-cpp-setup.md

 touch WORKSPACE
 ```

+Empty file, huh? not much use? nope.
+To my surprise this WORKSPACE file could be super powerful.
+I just realized it after seeing the [workspace rules](https://docs.bazel.build/versions/master/be/workspace.html)

-and the project could have one or more BUILD files inside, helping bazel to figure out how to build the particular directory.
+The project could have one or more BUILD files inside, helping bazel to figure out how to build the particular directory.

 > Each instance of a build rule in the BUILD file is called a target